American Psychological Association

-The American Psychological Association (APA) is the largest scientific and professional organization of psychologists in the United States, with over 146,000 members, including scientists, educators, clinicians, consultants, and students.
-It has 54 divisions—interest groups for different subspecialties of psychology or topical areas.
-The APA has an annual budget of around $125 million.
+The American Psychological Association (APA) is the main professional organization of psychologists in the United States, and the largest psychological association in the world.
+It has over 172,000 members, including scientists, educators, clinicians, consultants, and students.
+It has 54 divisions, which function as interest groups for different subspecialties of psychology or topical areas.
+The APA has an annual budget of nearly $135 million.

 Profile

 The APA has task forces that issue policy statements on various matters of social importance, including abortion, human rights, the welfare of detainees, human trafficking, the rights of the mentally ill, IQ testing, sexual orientation change efforts, and gender equality.

 Governance

-APA is a corporation chartered in the District of Columbia.
+APA is a corporation chartered in Washington, D.C.
 APA's bylaws describe structural components that serve as a system of checks and balances to ensure democratic process.
 The organizational entities include: